FAST AND FREE SHIPPING OVER $50

 Why isn't baby powder reimbursement covered?

 According to IRS regulations regarding the reimbursement of products and services through consumer spending accounts, IRC 213(d) states that purchases must relate to: "medical care includes amounts paid for the diagnosis, cure, mitigation, treatment or prevention of disease, or for the purpose of affecting any structure or function of the body."
-Because baby powder is not designed to prevent or alleviate specific medical condition, it is not eligible for reimbursement with an FSA, HSA, HRA, LCFSA or DCFSA.
+Because baby powder is not designed to prevent or alleviate specific medical condition, it is not eligible for reimbursement with an FSA, HSA, HRA, LPFSA or DCFSA.